List of exceptional asteroids

 The following is a collection of lists of asteroids of the Solar System that are exceptional in some way, such as their size or orbit.
-For the purposes of this article, "asteroid" refers to minor planets out to the orbit of Neptune, and includes the dwarf planet 1 Ceres, the Jupiter trojans and the centaurs, but not trans-Neptunian objects (objects in the Kuiper belt, scattered disc or inner Oort cloud).
+For the purposes of this article, "asteroid" refers to minor planets out to the orbit of Neptune, and includes the dwarf planet Ceres, the Jupiter trojans and the centaurs, but not trans-Neptunian objects (objects in the Kuiper belt, scattered disc or inner Oort cloud).
 For a complete list of minor planets in numerical order, see List of minor planets.

-Background

 Asteroids are given minor planet numbers, but not all minor planets are asteroids.
-Minor planet numbers are also given to objects of the Kuiper belt, which is similar to the asteroid belt but farther out (around 30–60 AU), whereas asteroids are mostly between 2–3 AU from the Sun and at the orbit of Jupiter 5 AU from the Sun.
-Also, comets are not typically included under minor planet numbers, and have their own naming conventions.
+Minor planet numbers are also given to objects of the Kuiper belt, which is similar to the asteroid belt but farther out (around 30–60 AU).
+Asteroids are mostly between 2–3 AU from the Sun or at the orbit of Jupiter, 5 AU from the Sun.
+Comets are not typically included under minor planet numbers, and have their own naming conventions.